 Dealing with Chronic Illness

-*Follow my journey with EDS at Ehlers-Danlos Syndrome Contemplations.
-This is a new website.
-My aim is to explore the process of acceptance through unedited reflection and introspection.
+Follow my journey with EDS at Ehlers-Danlos Syndrome Contemplations.
+The aim is to explore the process of acceptance through unedited reflection and introspection.
 Another goal for this site as it unfolds is to provide support to others living with chronic illness.
 Research, advice for self-advocacy, and personal ruminations on the topic will be posted.
 Please feel confident in opening up and discussing how I can make this a helpful website for you as it evolves for fellow people with an “invisible illness” and those who are interested in learning more.
 Visit www.ednf.org and www.chronicpainpartners.com for a wealth of information on the subject.

 *09.25.2014: Upcoming, I will slowly incorporate Ehlers-Danlos Contemplations’ posts into the Writing Orphans blog.Follow @lyrasmirror